eModbus/emodbus.github.io/_docs/home.md

  - non blocking / asynchronous API
  - alternative synchronous API
  - server, client and bridge modes
- - TCP (Ethernet, WiFi and Async) and RTU interfaces
+ - TCP (Ethernet, WiFi and Async) and RTU and ASCII (serial) interfaces
  - designed for ESP32, various interfaces supported; async versions run also on ESP8266.
 Client code for Linux available.
  - all common and user-defined Modbus standard function codes